Research - NAPNAP

 The National Association of Pediatric Nurse Practitioners (NAPNAP) is committed to identifying and providing opportunities for the implementation, dissemination and evaluation of research-based care by pediatric nurse practitioners (PNPs) and their fellow pediatric-focused advanced practice registered nurses (APRNs).
 With a very active research committee and an evolving Research Agenda, NAPNAP continues to meet the needs of nurse researchers while expanding opportunities to improve children’s health.

-Accessing Members for Research
+Accessing Members for Research or Scholarship

 We understand that our members and other healthcare providers rely on the expert opinions and experience our members can offer to improve the quality of available research data.
-We limit access to our full membership to research proposals designed by experienced investigators only and vetted by our Research Committee.
+We limit access to our full membership to research and scholarship proposals designed by experienced investigators only and vetted by our Research Committee.
 A completed Research Mailing List Request Form and application fee are required to begin the review and approval process.
 The review process can take up to four weeks for final approval.

 The research committee suggests that student investigators review established guidelines for conducting internet surveys and research and that DNP students review the American Association of Colleges of Nursing (AACN) The Essentials of Doctoral Education for Advanced Nursing Practice for their scholarly change project.